riyAdHmobin/Elementor/README.md

 This plugin fully re-wroted just to remove any kinds of vulnerability.

-This is plugin for educational purposes only.
+Use this plugin only for educational purposes.